muhammadMilon/brickBreaker_Game.java/README.md

 ## Gameplay
 The game starts with a paddle at the bottom of the screen and a ball that bounces off the walls and bricks.
 The player must move the paddle horizontally to keep the ball in play and destroy all the bricks by bouncing the ball against them.
 The game ends when all bricks are destroyed or the ball falls below the paddle.

+## Motivation
+Creating Breakout Ball was driven by a passion for classic arcade games and a desire to explore game development using Java.
+This project aims to provide a fun and engaging experience while showcasing fundamental game mechanics and programming techniques.

 ## Contributions

 Contributions to enhance the functionality, improve UI/UX, or fix issues are welcome!
 If you have any suggestions or improvements, please open an issue or submit a pull request.